bigcommerce/catalyst/docs/environment-variables.md

 | Permanently required | false |
 | CLI-configurable | true |

-This token is currently required; Catalyst requires this access token to make a few key API calls to the Management API and the Customer Login API.
+This token is currently required; Catalyst requires this access token to make a few essential API calls to the Management API and the Customer Login API.
 This dependency will be removed in a future version of Catalyst.

 The CLI will prompt you to enter this access token.
 The following steps will help you create the necessary API account and collect the access token.

 #### Creating the access token

-In the control panel of the subject store, [create a store-level API account](https://developer.bigcommerce.com/docs/start/authentication/api-accounts#creating-store-level-api-credentials) and add the following OAuth scopes.
+In the store's control panel, [create a store-level API account](https://developer.bigcommerce.com/docs/start/authentication/api-accounts#creating-store-level-api-credentials) and add the following OAuth scopes.
 To learn more, see [OAuth scopes](https://developer.bigcommerce.com/docs/start/authentication/api-accounts#store-resource-scopes).

 | UI Name | Permission | Parameter | Required |
 |:--------|:-----------|:----------|:---------|